 The 4-year undergraduate curriculum prepares students for success in their chosen professions and nurtures them to be all-rounded global citizens.
-Under the new undergraduate curriculum, students are required to take 30 credits of General University Requirements (GUR), which strengthen their holistic development.
+Under the 4-year undergraduate curriculum, students are required to take the 30-credit General University Requirements (GUR), which strengthen their holistic development.
 To empower students to fulfil the academic requirements, there are two systems of academic advising at PolyU:

-Students will be assigned to both a Faculty/department academic advisor and an OGUR academic counsellor after admission.
-The advisors/counsellors will see their advisees periodically.
-Please visit our website to learn more about academic advising at PolyU (http://www.polyu.edu.hk/ous).
+Students will be assigned to both a Faculty/Department Academic Advisor and an OGUR Academic Counsellor after admission.
+The Advisors/Counsellors will see their advisees periodically.
+Please visit OGUR website to learn more about academic advising at PolyU (http://www.polyu.edu.hk/ogur/).

 Academic Support Services